TriniRedMan/Whatsapp-Messaging-Services/README.md

 Good day all,

 This is an App that i am working on.
 I do not claim anything as i would have pulled and source bits and parts from all over then internet.
 Download the Entire Repository unto your Desktop or anywhere on yoru PC.
+Please feel free to contribute and mke this even better.

 How to use.